lukakerr/lukakerr.github.io/about.md

 permalink: /about
 ---

-I'm Luka, a software engineering student at UNSW Sydney.
+I'm Luka, a software engineering student at [UNSW](https://www.unsw.edu.au) Sydney.

 I enjoy programming with:

 * Swift
-* JavaScript
+* JavaScript/TypeScript
 * Ruby

 I have experience working as a software engineering intern, and am always open to new opportunities.